James Earl Ray: Apprehension and plea

 He stayed briefly in Lisbon, Portugal, and returned to London on May 17.
-Ray robbed the Trustee Savings Bank of London branch in Fulham stealing 150 pounds on June 4.
-Also that same day he called The Daily Telegraph and requested to talk to Ian Colvin, the newspaper's foreign correspondent in Africa and the Middle East, whose articles about Africa he claimed to have read, and asked to be connected to former British Army Commandant Alistair Wicks about the possibility of becoming a mercenary in Africa.
+Ray robbed the Trustee Savings Bank of London branch in Fulham stealing £150 (approx. £2,360 in 2026) on June 4.
+Also that same day, he called The Daily Telegraph, and requested to talk to Ian Colvin, the newspaper's foreign correspondent in Africa and the Middle East, whose articles about Africa he claimed to have read, and asked to be connected to former British Army Commandant Alistair Wicks about the possibility of becoming a mercenary in Africa.
 Ray contacted Colvin again on June 6 after no contact from Wicks.
 Colvin told Ray that it was not a good time to become a mercenary, but nevertheless gave him an address in Brussels.

-Ray was then arrested at London Heathrow Airport attempting to leave the UK for Brussels.
+Ray was arrested at London Heathrow Airport by a Special Branch officer, Phil Birch, as he attempted to leave the UK for Brussels.
 He was trying to depart the UK for Angola, Rhodesia or South Africa using the false Canadian passport.
 At check-in, the ticket agent noticed the name on his passport, Sneyd, was on a Royal Canadian Mounted Police watchlist.

 Airport officials noticed that Ray carried another passport under a second name.
 The UK quickly extradited Ray to Tennessee, where he was charged with King's murder.
-He confessed to the crime on March 10, 1969, his 41st birthday, and after pleading guilty he was sentenced to 99 years in prison.
+He confessed to the crime on March 10, 1969, his 41st birthday, and after pleading guilty, he was sentenced by Judge W. Preston Battle to 99 years in prison.